1. Trapping Ignores the Attractants

 The #1 threat to young wildlife is trapping.
 Trapping makes orphans out of countless babies and juveniles whose chances of survival are virtually eliminated without their mothers.
 When mothers are trapped and killed, or trapped and relocated, their young are left hungry and helpless and will almost certainly die from starvation, dehydration, sickness, or predators.

-One of the key components of humane wildlife control is taking the responsible and compassionate approach to evicting denning/nesting mothers and babies.
-Humane eviction techniques powerfully persuade the mother to remove and relocate her young.
+One of the key components of humane wildlife control is taking the responsible and ethical approach to evicting denning/nesting mothers and babies.
+Eviction measures powerfully persuade the mother to remove and relocate her young.
 Once the family has vacated the den/nest, we will implement exclusion measures to prevent animals from denning/nesting there again.

 3. Trapping Removes Nature's Best Wildlife Controllers